-It is time to finally learn the ziti VS penne differences.
-As pasta is one of the most delicious and comforting foods, it is worth learning more about it.
+It is time to finally learn the ziti vs. penne differences.
+As pasta is one of the most delicious and comforting foods for your Italian-styled dinner, it is worth learning more about it.

 Over the years, I perfected my pasta cooking skills, so I want to share my knowledge to help you become a pro yourself.

 There are multiple types of pasta, over 100 if you add the differences in length.
 Ziti and penne are widely available, and they are similar at a glance.

 However, a closer look reveals differences that skilled chefs know to utilize to get the best out of their meals.